aiidateam/aiida-core/docs/source/installation.rst

 3. Install aiida into the environment::

-      (aiidapy) $ pip install git+https://bitbucket.org/aiida_team/aiida_core.git#egg=aiida_core --process-dependency-links
+      (aiidapy) $ pip install -e git+https://bitbucket.org/aiida_team/aiida_core.git#egg=aiida_core --process-dependency-links --src=<folder/containing/aiida>

-This installs the verdi command into your python environment.
+This installs the verdi command into your python environment and puts the source into <folder/containing/aiida>/aiida.
 You can either activate the environment every time before using aiida (that way you could have multiple aiida versions installed in parallel), or you can add the verdi command to your path

 4. (optional) add verdi to your path:
    Add this to your .bashrc or .bash_profile or equivalent, assuming you installed with virtualenv::